-If you do not take action, Carbonite will continue to backup Home user files (such as your desktop, documents, music, and downloads), but you can manually select Apple Mail, Photos, Calendar, Contacts, Messages, and Safari bookmarks.
+If you do not take action, Carbonite will continue to backup Home user files (such as your desktop, documents, music, and downloads), but you will be unable to select Apple Mail, Photos, Calendar, Contacts, Messages, and Safari bookmarks.

-In order to select these locations for backup, you are required to add the Carbonite Application to Full Disk Access and restart your computer.
+In order to select these files for backup, you are required to add the Carbonite Application to Full Disk Access and restart your computer.
 Full Disk Access should also be configured for restores.

 - Click on the Apple icon at the top-left corner of the screen and select System Preferences.